On the Euler characteristic of the commutative graph complex and the top weight cohomology of $\mathcal M_g$: Introduction

 \end{theorem}

 Generating functions for the Euler characteristic of $\chi(\mathcal{GC}_\pm^g)$ were previously obtained by Willwacher and \v{Z}ivkovi\'{c} \cite{MR3303240}.
-Their formulas do not seem amendable to an asymptotic analysis.
+Their formulas do not seem amenable to an asymptotic analysis.
 Tsopm\'{e}n\'{e} and Turchin extended this formula to hold for graph complexes where the graphs are allowed to have \emph{leaves (also called legs or hairs)} \cite{MR3806571}.
-Chan, Faber, Galatius, and Payne \cite{chan2019s_n} proved a formula for the Euler characteristic of the complex of even-orientable graphs with $n$ leaves or equivalently the (equivariant) top weight Euler characteristic of the moduli space of curves with $n$ marked points, $\M_{g,n}$.
-This formula, which also does not seem amendable to an asymptotic analysis, was conjectured in an unpublished note by Zagier based on computations by Faber \cite{Zagier}.
-On the same note, Zagier derived a simplified expression from this formula that for $n=0$ reduces to the expression in Theorem~\ref{thm:genfun} in the even, $\GC_+$, case.
+Chan, Faber, Galatius, and Payne \cite{chan2019s_n} proved a formula for the $\SG_n$-equivariant top weight Euler characteristic of the moduli space of curves with $n$ marked points, $\M_{g,n}$.
+This formula, which also does not seem amenable to an asymptotic analysis, was conjectured in 2008 in an unpublished letter by Zagier based on computations by Faber.
+This letter, which also explains the relationship between Theorem~\ref{thm:genfun} and the formula in \cite{chan2019s_n}, is adapted to the present context in Appendix~\ref{sec:appendix}.